sealedsins/torei/content/wiki/climate.md

 Torean clothing also has adapted to the planet's unique climate.
 Most Torean clothing is made of a thin yet durable layer of stretchy material known as [laminate](/wiki/laminate), which is able to keep the wearer warm in cold and rainy weather, while also providing breathability in hot and dry weather.

-For those venturing out into the [harsh climate outside of the ringdoms](/wiki/badlands), [survival suits](/wiki/survival-suit) are essential.
+For those venturing out into the [harsh regions](/wiki/badlands) outside of the ringdoms, [survival suits](/wiki/survival-suit) are essential.
 These suits are designed for survival in the most extreme conditions and usually come equipped with a helmet and high-tech add-ons such as air and waste filtration.
 They are often used by those working in the terraforming project or those exploring the badlands.